NAEPC Webinars (See All):

 Grantor Retained Annuity Trusts (GRATs) offer a good way to move part of the future appreciation of assets outside of the estate.
 However, there are a number of downsides of using a GRAT:

-• In order to make GRAT annuity payments back to the grantor, the GRAT must either have realized gains or sell assets in order to make the payment.
+- In order to make GRAT annuity payments back to the grantor, the GRAT must either have realized gains or sell assets in order to make the payment.

 Assets within the GRAT often need to be sold in order to make required annuity payments back to the grantor.
 This tax-drag reduces long-term returns as opposed to just compounding returns for the long-term on a tax-deferred basis.
 While the GRAT could make in-kind payments back to the grantor in order to meet the required annuity payments, this would subject the capital appreciation of the assets to the estate tax—which defeats the purpose of establishing the GRAT in the first place.
-This is another reason why it’s important to utilize tax-inefficient assets within the GRAT as those assets would have annual realized gains that can’t be deferred whether they are inside or outside of the GRAT.
+This is another reason why it’s important to utilize tax-inefficient assets within the GRAT as those assets would have annual realized gains that can’t be deferred whether they are inside or outside of the GRAT. - All assets within a GRAT lose the benefit of step-up in basis and are exposed to income taxes.

 While a GRAT helps assets avoid the estate tax, the assets in the GRAT lose the benefit of step-up in-basis which can expose the assets in the GRAT to state and federal income tax that they otherwise wouldn’t be exposed to.
 This means that the benefits of avoiding the estate tax are minimized since the beneficiaries would still having to pay full federal income and state tax on any unrealized gains that they might otherwise be protected from.
 Utilizing a GRAT essentially means replacing an estate tax liability with an income tax liability.
 This is particularly a problem for clients that live in states with high income taxes (eg CA, NY, NJ, etc).
-Therefore, it’s important to consider the income tax consequences of both the grantor and beneficiary when analyzing whether the GRAT would be beneficial to the client.
+Therefore, it’s important to consider the income tax consequences of both the grantor and beneficiary when analyzing whether the GRAT would be beneficial to the client. - Tax-inefficient assets are the better fits for GRATs than tax-efficient assets.

 Tax-efficient assets allow for taxes to be deferred until they are sold which allows for the benefit of compound interest as well as the step-up in basis provision.
 Placing tax-efficient assets within a GRAT causes these assets to lose these benefits.
 Tax-inefficient assets, on the other hand, are assets that don’t allow for this type of tax-deferral as gains are realized on an annual basis and can’t be deferred.
 Furthermore, these assets are often taxed at a higher rate than tax-efficient assets.
-Placing tax-inefficient assets within a GRAT allows these assets the ability to achieve greater tax-deferral benefits than would be possible if these assets were outside of the GRAT.
+Placing tax-inefficient assets within a GRAT allows these assets the ability to achieve greater tax-deferral benefits than would be possible if these assets were outside of the GRAT. - GRAT annuity payments introduce income back to the grantor which IS included in the estate.

 While a GRAT helps get capital appreciation above the hurdle rate outside of the estate, the original value of the GRAT plus interest up to the hurdle rate must be returned back to the grantor’s estate.
-Furthermore, if this amount is reinvested and grows so will the value of the estate and the estate taxes owed in the future.
+Furthermore, if this amount is reinvested and grows so will the value of the estate and the estate taxes owed in the future. - If there are realized gains in the GRAT, all the taxation flows down to the grantor or the beneficiary.

 All realized gains within the GRAT flow down to the grantor (or the beneficiary if a distribution is made).
-In order to maximize the value of the GRAT, clients need to ensure that they have enough assets outside of the GRAT to pay these taxes.
+In order to maximize the value of the GRAT, clients need to ensure that they have enough assets outside of the GRAT to pay these taxes. - In a high-interest rate environment, the benefits of using a GRAT are minimized.

 A GRAT benefits from the earned rate the assets earn versus the interest rate owed back to the grantor.
 So a clear benefit here is the difference between the rate the assets earn and the interest rate owed back to the grantor.
-In a high interest rate environment, this benefit is minimized.
+In a high interest rate environment, this benefit is minimized. - If the grantor dies during the term of the GRAT, all the assets remaining within the GRAT at the time of death are included in the estate thereby minimizing the value of the GRAT.

 Since the main benefit of the GRAT is to benefit from the difference between the earned rate of the assets and the interest rate owed to the grantor, ideally you want to maximize the term of the GRAT in order to maximize the compounding effect of the difference in interest rates.
 However, the downside with this is that if you set the GRAT term for too long and the grantor dies, the remaining assets in the GRAT are subject to the estate tax.